Mothers of Incarcerated Sons Society, Inc. (M.I.S.S) was certified as a 501(c) 3 organization on December 16th, 1992.

 a.)
 To have a viable nationwide online organization.

 b.)
 To help families cope with their difficult situations, through fellowshiping with others.

 d.)
 To have all certified mentally ill individuals, who break the law, committed to a mental institution where they can be treated with human dignity and receive proper medical treatment.

-UPDATE: *After 27 years, we dissolved our 501-C3 status in (2018) because of the changes in the tax law that this administration has implemented.
+UPDATE: *After 27 years, we dissolved our 501-C3 status in (2018) because of the changes in the tax law that the prior administration implemented.
 It was not worth the red tape, with the elimination of the itemization for the taxpayer.*